bricio-imbiki/w2_html-my_recipe/README.md

 3. Do every exercice in their own branches
 4. Merge all of your work in a newly created branch and publish

+Good luck and have fun building your recipe page! 🍽️

 ## 1. Fork this repository, clone, and open in VS code

 To get started with the lab, you need to fork the repository: